Our ground rules and answers to your questions

 Write.
 Words are powerful.
-Use up to 800.
-(Please note: Longer submissions in excess of 200 words will be edited for brevity; anything longer than that will be sent back to you for a revision.)
+Use up to 800 and no less than 400.
+Submissions up to 1,000 words will be edited (and cut for brevity if necessary); anything longer than that will be sent back to you for a revision.

 Submit.
-Fill out our simple submission form and click the submit button.
+Fill out our simple submission form, follow the link that takes you to the editorial payment page, and click the submit button when you’re ready.
 Whew!
 You’re done with the hard part!

 Connect.
 You’ll hear from us within 24 hours acknowledging that we’ve got your submission.

 Get edits.
 Your story will be reviewed by our editor within a week, sometimes more depending on the number of submissions we are dealing with.
 She will do one of three things: 1) Accept it.
 2) Reject it if it is in violation of our terms and mission.
 3) Send it back to you with suggested tweaks to either keep it in compliance with the rules or to help you connect with and empower our community.

 Go live.
 Once your story has been accepted, it will be queued for posting and you’ll get an email about your exact publication date so you can prepare for it and let folks on social media know.